itsiplay/BoostWeapon/README.md

 ### 1. Harpoon Gun
 - **Ability**: Grants a grappling ability to pull the player towards a target location where they are looking.
 - **Crafting Recipe**: Middle slot in the imgur image crafting grid.
+Also requires a trident in the players inventory along with the Harpoon Gun item to work.

 ### 2. Sonic Bow
 - **Ability**: Fires arrows that deal the Warden's sonic boom attack upon landing.